ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-lowest-price.md

 | If No Schedule, Send   | What to do if there is no valid schedule any more (turn on or off).              |
 | Outside Period, Send   | Select the value to send outside the selected period.                            |

 If you want to use a period of 24 hours, set the From Time and To Time to the same value.
-The time you select is signficant in the way that it decides which 24 hours that are considered when finding the hours with lowest price.
+The time you select is significant in the way that it decides which 24 hours that are considered when finding the hours with lowest price.

 ::: tip Example with Consecutive On-Period
 One example to need a consecutive on-period can be if you want to control the washing machine.
 Let's say it needs 3 hours, and you want it to run between 22:00 and 06:00.
 Set `From Time = 22:00`, `To Time = 06:00` and check the `Consecutive On-Period` flag.
 This will turn on the cheapest 3-hour period from 22:00 to 06:00.